-A transaction in a derivative must not cause the Scheme to diverge from its investment objectives as stated in this Prospectus.
+A transaction in a derivative must not cause a Sub-Fund to diverge from its investment objective as stated in this Prospectus.

-A transaction in a derivative must not be entered into if the intended effect is to create the potential for an uncovered sale of one or more, transferable securities, approved money market instruments, units in collective investment Schemes, or derivatives, provided that a sale is not to be considered as uncovered if the conditions in COLL 5.2.22R(1), as read in accordance with the guidance at COLL 5.2.22AG, are satisfied...
+A transaction in a derivative must not be entered into if the intended effect is to create the potential for an uncovered sale of one or more transferable securities, money market instruments, units in collective investment schemes, or derivatives, provided that a sale is not to be considered as uncovered if the conditions in COLL 5.2.22R(1), as read in accordance with the guidance at COLL 5.2.22AG, are satisfied.

-Any forward transaction must be with an approved counterparty under COLL.
+Any forward transaction must be with an approved counterparty under the COLL Sourcebook.